superhan-dev/algorithm/studyAndPractice/dynamicPrograming/minChange.md

       // subCoins are the result of method. if(subCoins != -1){
         int numCoins = subCoins + 1; // the subCoins will return 0, if the subAmount is 0.
-So, add the count by plus 1
+So, plus the count 1
-        // How the minCoins are gibber than numCoins?
+        // How the minCoins are bigger than numCoins?
         // In usual case the minCoins will be -1.
 So, the minCoins will be 1 for proper count. if(numCoins < minCoins || minCoins == -1){
           minCoins = numCoins;